Skip to main content

 • Overstaying the end of a lease that was not renewed (learn about Ending a lease), and

-• Lacking permission to live in the property at all, such as a squatter that law enforcement officers are unwilling to remove without a court order.
+• Lacking permission to live in the property at all, such as a squatter.

-A fully completed written notice for the specific reason must be served on the person the landlord An owner of property who rents it out to a tenant wants to evict before the court case is started, unless:
+Written notice for the specific reason must be served on the person the landlord An owner of property who rents it out to a tenant wants to evict before filing a court case, unless:

 • The tenant A person who rents a space overstays a current written rental agreement that does not renew and has a clear end date, and